panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 // Range out of order in character class
 ```

 The astral code points are encoded to surrogate pairs.
 So JavaScript represents the regular expression using code units `/[\uD83D\uDE00-\uD83D\uDE0E]/`.
-Each code unit is considered a separated element in the pattern, so the regular expression ignores the concept of a surrogate pair.
+Each code unit is considered a separate element in the pattern, so the regular expression ignores the concept of a surrogate pair.
 The `\uDE00-\uD83D` part of the character class is not valid, because `\uDE00` is greater than `\uD83D`.
 As a result, an error is generated.

 #### Regular expression *u* flag